 |Vesalius working on the new Tyne Tunnel - November 2009|

-It dug out a trench in which the tunnel sections were sunk.
+It dug out a trench, across the river, in which the tunnel sections were sunk.

 The first section is seen here floating at Howdon.

 |Dredged sediment from the river bed was pumped to Tyne Dock, where it was

 The utility barge DN20 was used to secure the floating pipes against the tidal currents.